-I have read Stick Out Your Tongue quite a few times and each time I didn’t know what to make of it.
+I have read Stick Out Your Tongue by MA Jian quite a few times and each time I found something new to wonder about.
 It is a collection of short stories or long short stories on the same theme – Tibet and Tibetan sky burials – making it a novella.
-On the cover is praise from Nobel laureate, author and artist Gao Xingjian: “One of the most important and courageous voices in Chinese literature.”
+On the cover is praise from Nobel laureate, author and artist, Gao Xingjian, for MA Jian:

 My copy was published by Chatto & Windus, London, in 2006, and translated by Flora Drew, and it contains an Afterword by the author.
 The book originally came out in 1987, in the Chinese literary journal, People’s Literature.
 Result: a government crackdown; the novella was denounced, the editor of the journal was sacked, all the copies of the edition in which it had appeared were ordered to be destroyed.
 Luckily Ma Jian was in Hong Kong at the time, and the novel, branded “pornography” became infamous and was sold on the black market.
 In that way, it was read by many people, causing the opposite effect to what the Chinese government wanted to achieve.

 The Woman and the Blue Sky is the only story about Tibetan sky burial, which caused most of the fuss.
-Jian writes in his Afterword to the book:
+Ma writes in his Afterword to the book:

 The narrator’s emotions are shown by the descriptions of the environment – the dusty streets, the high plains, the lakes and the interiors of houses.
 It is all so clearly described that the reader feels as if they are there.